-- 1. An undergraduate grade point average of at least 3.0 from an accredited institution. - 2.
-Official transcripts sent to the Director of Graduate Studies from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program. - 3.
-Resume. - 4.
+- 1. An undergraduate grade point average of at least 3.0 from an accredited institution. - Official transcripts sent to the Dean for Online, Graduate, and Partner Programs from your undergraduate institution as well as transcripts from any graduate level course that you would like to have considered for transfer into the program.

+- 3. Resume. - 4.
 A recommendation form completed by your supervisor or advisor or a letter of recommendation addressing the prospective student's suitability for graduate study, especially in special education. - 5.
 Applicants for whom English is a second language must have an adequate command of English as demonstrated by their performance on the Test of English as a Foreign Language (TOEFL).
 Institutional code is 6171 and the department code is 3101.